Velocidex/velociraptor-docs/content/blog/2024/2024-09-12-timelines/_index.md

   information in a third column.

-  The purpose of this step is to assign semantic interpretation of noteworthy events so explain how they are relevant to the case.
+  The purpose of this step is to assign semantic interpretation of noteworthy events to explain how they are relevant to the case.

 An example of such a manual approach is